A framework to strengthen national decision-making around vaccine introduction

 - Financing options.

-The process is helping countries, other partners, and MVI gain a better understanding of the kinds of information African health leaders consider essential to making decisions about malaria vaccine introduction.
+The process helps countries, other partners, and MVI gain a better understanding of the kinds of information African health leaders consider essential to making decisions about malaria vaccine introduction.

 - Frequently asked questions about the decision-making framework.